Zoidmania/pyllock/readme.md

 1. Fill out `pyproject.toml` with minimum metadata and dependencies required for the project.
 1. Run `make lock` to generate lock files.
     - The lock files will appear at `<project-root>/lock/[main|dev]`.
-1. Install the dependencies to the virtual environemtn with `make install` (an alias for `make sync`).
+1. Install the dependencies to the virtual environment with `make install` (an alias for `make sync`).
     - This target installs dependencies defined in the _lock files_, not directly from `pyproject.toml`.